For event agencies, marketing/HR and the public sector

 • Advertising data

-Even if users agree to data sharing, they do not realize that each time they do so, the digital usage profile of their person is refined, which increases the value of this data set enormously.
+Even if users agree to their data being passed on, they do not realize that their digital usage profile is being refined each time, which increases the value of this data set enormously.
 The data is stored forever and monetized on an ongoing basis.
-Youtube could thus generate around $21 billion in 2021.
+YouTube was able to generate around 21 billion dollars in 2021.

 Cookie banner - the great deception

-If the visitors reject a data transfer via cookie banner, the IP address was already transmitted before.
+If visitors reject the transfer of data via cookie banners, the IP address has already been transmitted.
 A refusal comes too late.
-The cookie banner is useless, on the contrary, it pretends legal certainty where there is none....
+The cookie banner is pointless, on the contrary, it pretends legal certainty where there is none.

-As a market participant in the EU, I must note that here the pockets of Alphabet & Co. are continuously filled, and personal of the audience such as the political interest of people are passed on to these corporations, which are not charities, but business enterprises.
+As a market participant in the EU, I must point out that the pockets of Alphabet & Co. are continually being lined here, and the personal interests of viewers, such as the political interests of individuals, are being passed on to these corporations, which are not charitable organizations but commercial enterprises.

-can view data records of EU citizens).
-Here, political orientation is certainly one of the more sensitive aspects of the personality profile.
+data records of EU citizens).
+Political orientation is certainly one of the more sensitive aspects of the personality profile.

-After all, anyone who frequently watches videos related to party X also seems to lean toward party X politically.
-Facebook can sell this data to party Y or Z at any time.
-An authority would then have helped classify the German electorate.
+After all, anyone who frequently watches videos relating to party X also seems to lean politically towards party X. Facebook can sell this data to party Y or Z at any time.
+An authority would then have helped to classify the German electorate.
 Does the secrecy of the ballot no longer apply?
-Can and may that be?
+Can and should that be the case?

 Data from children and young people as bycatch

-And then there's the digital data byproduct: Even the data of children and young people under the age of 16, who are not allowed to consent to the transfer of data due to their lack of legal capacity, are readily taken, stored and processed.
-This is certainly a violation of the GDPR, which must be observed by authorities.
-However, they are exempt from penalties of up to 4% of turnover.
-Not having to pay, however, does not mean having to abet this unspeakable practice of rampant data theft.
-US providers have no business on government websites.
+And then there is the digital data bycatch: the data of children and young people under the age of 16, who are not allowed to consent to the transfer of data due to a lack of legal capacity, are also gladly taken, stored and processed.
+This is certainly a violation of the GDPR, which must be observed by the authorities.
+However, they are exempt from fines of up to 4% of turnover.
+However, not having to pay does not mean having to encourage this unspeakable practice of unbridled data theft.
+US providers have no place on government websites.

 My conclusion: